dhellmann/pymotw/PyMOTW/profile/profile.rst

 Description
 ===========

-The :module:`profile` and cProfile modules provide APIs for collecting and analyzing statistics about how Python source consumes processor resources.
+The profile and cProfile modules provide APIs for collecting and analyzing statistics about how Python source consumes processor resources.

 Examples
 ========